Banks That Don’t Use ChexSystems in Arizona

 Tucson Federal Credit Union

 Tucson Federal offers a second chance checking account for people who have had past incidents with other banks.
-To qualify you need to meet the following criteria:
+To qualify, you need to meet the following criteria:

 • Over 18 years old